Take a deep breath: fast and accurate lung segmentation using conventional image processing

 Lung segmentation – how is it achieved?

-Lung segmentation algorithms are either based on conventional image processing techniques or machine learning or even a combination of both.
+Algorithms for lung segmentation can be based on machine learning, traditional image processing methods, or even a mix of both.
 Machine learning is often used when lesions have to be segmented or when lung regions contain pathologic changes such as cancer .
 The main disadvantage of machine learning is that the results strongly depend on the quality of the training set and in the case of medical imaging, it is still hard to obtain large, pre-labelled training sets – mainly due to ethical/legal reasons.
 For healthy or slightly abnormal regions, very high accuracy can be achieved using conventional image processing such as image morphology, thresholding etc. for segmenting lung surface and bronchial tubes .
 ECONIB team recently developed an algorithm that segments lungs with high speed and accuracy reaching 11ms/slice processing time and 0.97 F1-Score with respect to human-segmented ground truth.
 The block diagram of the algorithm is rendered in Fig. 1.

 First, the image is thresholded – the white pixels correspond to lung tissue and air filled regions and the black ones cover the remaining regions of the image (Fig. 2a).
 Next, in order to discard the thresholded regions which are not lungs, a set of 3d connected components is constructed to check how they connect in space.
 The large connected region at the bottom is the bed occupied by the patient and it has to be removed (Fig. 2b, bed marked green).
 It can be safely assumed that the largest remaining air filled region will be within the patient’s body and it spans the whole lungs.
 This however is not the end – the region also contains other air filled areas – trachea and upper airways (Fig. 2c, upper airways marked green) which have to be removed.
 This is achieved using the trachea extraction step which moves a planar cross section from the top of the patients head to the bottom and when the area grows too rapidly, the region is detached.
 Such growth occurs for the first time when trachea connects with the lungs and this way, the upper airways, together with the trachea, can be removed.
 In the last step, using a combination of morphological operations, the lungs which often appear to be connected at sternum due to insufficient image resolution can be separated.
 This is achieved using a combination of repetitive morphological operations such as erosion and dilatation.
 Finally, the remaining black and white masks contain only the lungs.
 Furthermore, they are separated so that they can be automatically labeled as left and right lung (Fig. 2d).